 You can use soapy dishwater as an alternative to rubbing alcohol.
-Plastic surfaces are not porous, so washing won’t damage the plastic material.
+Plastic surfaces are not porous, so washing won’t damage them.

 2. Sand The Plastic

 You must sand the plastic after you clean it.
-Sanding creates tiny pores in the plastic that the polyurethane can bite into.
-It also evens out the grain and creates a smooth surface for the polyurethane to stick to.
+Sanding creates tiny pores that the sealant can bite (stick) into.
+It also evens out the grain and creates a smooth surface.

 3. Apply Primer

-Optionally, you can prime the plastic before applying plastic.
-A primer will stick to plastic and create a base coat for polyurethane to stick to.
-Primers are formulated with extra bonding additives that help the primer to stick to plastic.
+Optionally, you can prime the plastic before sealing it.
+A primer will stick to plastic and create a base coat for the sealant to stick to.
+Primers are formulated with extra bonding additives that help them to stick to different surfaces.

-You can use either water- or oil-based primer for plastic.
+You can use either water- or oil-based primer.
 The choice also depends on the polyurethane type you will use.
-However, water-based primer sticks better to plastic.
+However, water-based primer sticks better.

-Primer will cover the true color of the plastic.
-And since polyurethane is a clear coat, the plastic will have the primer color shade.
-So, if you want to keep the true color of plastic, you shouldn’t prime it.
-Or, you must apply 1-2 coats of paint before applying the polyurethane.
+The primer will cover the original color of the surface, and since polyurethane is a clear coat, the surface will have the same color shade as the primer.
+So, if you want to keep the original color of the surface, you shouldn’t prime it.
+Or, you must apply 1-2 coats of paint or use a colored primer.

 4. Apply The Polyurethane

 Once the plastic is sanded and primed, apply the polyurethane.
-To apply polyurethane to plastic, use a paintbrush or a spray gun.
-You can also use a polyurethane spray for plastic (spray-on poly).
+To apply it, use a paintbrush or a spray gun.
+You can also use a polyurethane spray-on.

-You can use a hairdryer to speed up the dry time of polyurethane.
-The hairdryer will increase the evaporation process, and the polyurethane will dry faster.
+You can use a hairdryer to speed up the dry time of the finish.
+The hairdryer will increase the evaporation process, and the finish will dry faster.

 However, use a hairdryer only for 2-3 minutes.
-If you dry the polyurethane too fast, the finish will crack.
+If you dry the finish too fast, it will crack.
 That’s because the paint particles won’t have enough time to harden and bond naturally.
-So, after 2-3 minutes, let the polyurethane dry without a hairdryer.
+So, after 2-3 minutes, let the finish dry naturally.

 Polyurethane Dry Time on Plastic

-For polyurethane to dry, the paint solvent (water or oil) must evaporate.
-Since water evaporates faster than oil, water-based polyurethane dries faster than oil-based polyurethane.
+For polyurethane to dry, its solvent (water or oil) must evaporate.
+Since water evaporates faster than oil, the water-based type dries faster than the oil-based type.

-For polyurethane to cure, the sealant must oxidize.
+For the sealant to cure, it must oxidize.
 This means the paint particles must harden and bond together.
 The oxidization process happens after evaporation.

 Polyurethane dries faster on plastic than on any other surface.
-That’s because polyurethane doesn’t penetrate the plastic surface, meaning the evaporation process starts immediately after you apply the polyurethane.
-Since the evaporation process starts sooner, the polyurethane dries and oxidizes faster on plastic.
+That’s because it doesn’t penetrate its surface deeply, meaning the evaporation process starts immediately after you apply the sealant.
+Since the evaporation process starts sooner, the finish dries and oxidizes faster.

-The drying time of polyurethane also depends on the plastic conditions.
-For example, if you apply polyurethane over a filthy or dusty plastic surface, it will remain tacky for several days before it dries.
-So, you must always clean the plastic before applying polyurethane.
+Its drying time also depends on the surface conditions.
+For example, if you apply it over a filthy or dusty surface, it will remain tacky for several days before it dries.
+So, you must always clean the surface before sealing it.

-Other factors influencing polyurethane drying time on plastic are room temperature, weather, moisture content, number of coats, and thickness.
+Other factors that influence the drying time are room temperature, weather, moisture content, number of coats, and thickness.

 Polyurethane On Outdoor Plastic

-You can use exterior polyurethane on outdoor plastic.
-Exterior polyurethane is formulated with UV resistance additives and is more durable than normal polyurethane.
-So, exterior polyurethane will protect outdoor plastic for longer than normal polyurethane.
+You can use exterior polyurethane on outdoor plastic as it is formulated with UV resistance additives and is durable for outdoor weather elements.

 Outdoor plastic surfaces are exposed to rain, water, dust, and heat.
-All of these factors will damage and discolor the plastic surface.
-So, you must seal the plastic with an exterior sealant, such as polyurethane, to prevent it from getting damaged.
+All of these factors will damage and discolor its surface.
+So, you must seal it with an exterior sealant, to prevent it from getting damaged.

-When dry, exterior polyurethane forms a glossy layer resistant to water, moisture, scratches, and UV rays.
-The exterior polyurethane will protect the plastic underneath from all of these things.
+When dry, exterior polyurethane forms a glossy layer resistant to water, moisture, scratches, and UV rays that protects the surface underneath from all these elements.

-However, you must clean, sand, and prime the outdoor plastic before applying polyurethane.
+However, you must clean, sand, and prime the outdoor surface before sealing it.

-You can apply polyurethane over plastic, but you must sand and prime the plastic before.
-That’s because polyurethane won’t stick to bare plastic due to the slick surface the plastic has.
+You can apply polyurethane over plastic, but you must sand and prime its surface first.
+If you don’t. the sealant won’t stick over to the slick and bare surface of the plastic.